-People with extreme intolerance to MSG have difficulty with pharmaceuticals that contain MSG in the binders and/or fillers.
+People with extreme intolerance to free glutamate have difficulty with pharmaceuticals that contain free glutamate in the binders and/or fillers.
 They may also react to the starch on powdered gloves and/or the contacts that are glued to a patient’s chest for heart monitoring.
-The contact points that touch the body may contain guar gum which, after several days’ exposure, may cause adverse reactions.
+The contact points that touch the body may contain guar gum, which either immediately or after several days’ exposure, may cause adverse reactions.

 About pet food…

-It’s not only humans that have problems with MSG.
-The first evidence of MSG toxicity came from animal studies, some of which demonstrated that animals suffered brain lesions and endocrine disorders when fed monosodium glutamate.
-The possibility that your animal is sensitive to MSG is certainly worth considering.
+It’s not only humans that have problems with free glutamate.
+The first evidence of MSG and free glutamate toxicity came from animal studies, some of which demonstrated that animals suffered brain lesions and endocrine disorders when fed monosodium glutamate.
+The possibility that your animal is sensitive to free glutamate is certainly worth considering.
 We have received the following from consumers: